Puget Sound salmon recovery: Needs

 Juvenile salmon spend a prolonged period of time (weeks to months) in estuaries in order to help ease their bodies adapt to the transition from fresh water to salt water.
 In a process called “Smoltification”, salmon are able to make the next step in preparing their bodies for the transition from freshwater to saltwater.
 Specifically, their bodies go through dramatic changes portrayed through their outward appearance, behavior, and even body chemistry.
 When these salmon return as adults they must go through the same process again in estuaries to help make the transition from saltwater to freshwater before heading back to their respective rivers to spawn.

-There are many different species of salmon that run through Puget Sound.
+There are a number of different species of salmon that run through Puget Sound.
 Such salmon species include Chum, Coho, Chinook, Sockeye, Pink, and Steelhead.
 These salmon swim through Puget Sound to spawn in the rivers running into Puget Sound.
 Some Puget Sound rivers that salmon swim up are: Nooksack, Samish, Skagit, Baker, Cascade, Stillaguamish, Snohomish, Skykomish, Green, Puyallup, Carbon, Nisqually, Deschutes rivers.
 Salmon also go up Lake Washington, Lake Sammamish, Kennedy Creek, and Minter Creek.